 The Section 101.031(2) of the Florida Statutes outlines a list of a voter's responsibilities and rights under the law.
 We hope you will take the opportunity to familiarize yourself with this information.
-If you have questions about voting in Florida, the answer is likely in the Florida Division of Elections Voter Guide.
-If you have additional questions, please contact our offices and we will be happy to assist you 954-375-VOTE (8683).
+If you have questions about voting in Florida or If you have additional questions, please contact our offices at 954-375-VOTE (8683) and we will be happy to assist you.

 Each registered voter in this state has the right to: